RBiezemans/MsFEM-in-FreeFEM/README.md

 ### Defining the local and global variational formulations
 The `working_drectory` must contain a script named [vffile.idp](vffile.idp).
 This file defines the bilinear forms of the local problems (used to compute the numerical correctors), for the global problem (coupling the MsFEM basis functions; before the construction of an effective scheme) and for the reference solution.
 Various examples are provided in the folder [variational_forms](variational_forms).
 In particular, the script [vffile_blank.idp](variational_forms/vffile_blank.idp) provides an empty version that can be tuned to the user's needs.
 More explanation is also available in this blank file.

-## Comparison of intrusive and non-intrusive code
+## Comparison of intrusive and non-intrusive MsFEM
 FreeFEM++ contains all functionalities to develop the traditional intrusive MsFEM as well as, of course, the non-intrusive MsFEM variant.
 To illustrate the differences between the two, a traditional MsFEM script in FreeFEM++ can be found [here](miscellaneous/compare_intrusive_vs_non_intrusive/msfem_diffusion_intrusive.edp) and it can be compared to the non-intrusive MsFEM in [this script](miscellaneous/compare_intrusive_vs_non_intrusive/msfem_diffusion_non_intrusive.edp).

 ### Reproducing the results of the [paper](https://arxiv.org/abs/2204.06852)